mysociety/puppet-dovecot/README.md

 This is a simple module to install and manage a secure Dovecot-based POP3 service.

-Currently tested on Debian 7, support coming for Debian 8.
+Currently tested on Debian 7, support coming for Debian 8 and 9, with a probable focus on 9.

 ## Module Description